 Ditch the crowds

 Most visitors come to swell the queues in front of the Pyramid.
 So, choose the entrance via the Carrousel du Louvre shopping centre, which guarantees a smoother passage.
 In the evening, the crowds drop away significantly and the busiest rooms are much quieter.
-For an unforgettable evening, enjoy late-night opening (until 9.45pm) on Wednesdays and Fridays and get your one-on-one with the Venus of Milo!
+For an unforgettable evening, enjoy late-night opening (until 9.45pm) on Wednesdays, Fridays and first Saturdays of the month and get your one-on-one with the Venus of Milo!

 Enjoy the free services